JoeyStanley/real/resources.md

 I know there are other types of models out there but I haven't had the opportunity to use them.
 Here are some resources I've found that might be good for me down the road.

 * *[15 Types of Regression You Should Know](https://www.listendata.com/2018/03/regression-analysis.html#.WrqjTxC-HWE.twitter)* is a post on the blog *Listen Data* that is a nice overview of different kinds of regression and how to implement them in R.

 * [Introduction to Generalized Linear Models](http://statmath.wu.ac.at/courses/heather_turner/) by [Heather Turner](http://www.heatherturner.net/)

 * [Course materials](https://github.com/hturner/gnm-half-day-course) for the generalized nonlinear models (GNM) half-day course at the useR!
 2019 conference by [Heather Turner](http://www.heatherturner.net/).
 Here's her [full-day version](https://github.com/hturner/gnm-day-course) from Zurich R Course series.

+### Miscelleny

+* This workshop, *[Dimension reduction with R](http://rpubs.com/Saskia/520216)*, by [Saskia Freytag]() shows different methods for dimension reduction, weighs their pros and cons, and includes examples and visuals of their applications.
+Pretty useful.

 <br/>